 Know what resources you may use in your exam

 Most exams will be open-book, though the type and volume of resources – including prepared notes, the internet and communication technologies – you may refer to will differ from subject to subject.
 To ensure good scholarly practice in the exams, make sure you’re very clear on which resources you may and may not refer to before the day of each exam.

 Only submit work that is your own

-A common breach in academic integrity is collusion, which occurs when two or more students jointly develop answers to quiz questions, essays or other forms of assessment.
+A common breach of academic integrity is collusion, which occurs when two or more students jointly develop answers to quiz questions, essays or other forms of assessment.
+This includes communicating with peers via online messaging platforms during an exam to discuss the exam questions and how to respond to them.
+Alternatively, collusion may occur inadvertently through preparing study notes with your peers and copying them in exams.
 Unless you are undertaking ‘take home exams’ for which group work is expected or required, remember to always submit work that is entirely your own and if a peer asks to share or collaborate on answers with you during an exam, say no.

 Resources to help you

-It is your responsibility to understand and apply the principles and practices of academic integrity during your study withthe University.
-To help you do this, the following training and resources are available:
+To help you understand and apply the principles and practices of academic integrity, the following training and resources are available:

 - Academic Integrity Module (AIM) - an online module in the LMS that takes approximately 15 minutes to complete.
 The module Includes a self-assessment quiz on your understanding of your responsibility for ethical academic conduct